rkclark/pullp/README.md

 ### :dizzy: Optional - Running a local oAuth server

-Pullp uses an external auth server to complete Github sign in and receive a code for the Github API.
+Pullp uses an external auth server to complete Github sign in and receive a token for the Github API.
 You may want to host a local version of this server.
 Clone it from https://github.com/rkclark/pullp-oauth-gatekeeper, run it on the port of your choosing and then add the server URL to `REACT_APP_OAUTH_GATEKEEPER_URL` in the `/env/.env.development` file inside of Pullp.

 Your oauth server will need set of Github oAuth app credentials.
 To make these: